 If you are VAT registered, you can claim back 50% of the VAT on the lease payments (100% for taxi and hire firms) – which is a major advantage over HP agreements;

 You get tax relief on the lease payments net of any VAT claimed back, but you need to spread the tax relief over the period of the lease rather than match it against the payments made in a period.

-For cars with CO2 emissions over 110g/km, only 85% of the net lease costs obtain tax relief.
+From April 2021, for cars with CO2 emissions over 50g/km, only 85% of the net lease costs obtain tax relief.